Jump to Our Ministry

 In 2016, having been refused a visa renewal, they eventually accepted the Lord’s hand moving them back to the USA.
 Dave got his MA in teaching English as a second language and Lee took a coding course and, in time, was able to build the app program My EP Assignments to deliver lessons to the EP homeschool students.
 The Lord showed them again that He doesn’t want them using the world’s methods of providing for themselves and showed them He still wanted them to just trust Him to provide, so Dave stopped looking for a job.
 The creation of My EP Assignments increased usage of EP so that donations became enough to become an income.
 Through Lee’s parents’ decision to move to a retirement community, Lee and her family were able to have her family’s house, where she had grown up since she was a toddler.
 That enabled them to continue living debt-free, another part of the Lord’s provision for them.

 In 2020, Lee started putting some of their miracle stories online to encourage people to not be afraid.
 She also started creating Bible lessons for EP apart from the regular course lessons.
-It started as five lessons per week, then included a really big study for the month of September, and now has grown to even more lessons as she has added another series of lessons.
-The September Studies have continued each year and she’s done a few online group studies through Zoom, which has led to a discipling relationship.
+It started as five lessons per week and now has grown to devotional teachings working through the whole Bible.
+She has added another series of video lessons and has released a monthly-long Bible study for each year.
+She has also been writing short teaching books on subjects like sin and faith.

 At the same time, Dave started work on a Bible translation for the Roma of Macedonia.
 Macedonia has the largest Roma settlement in the world.
 We lived there for a time when we were in Macedonia.
 Dave is fluent in their Romani language and partners with his best friend, Samir, his Roma language tutor who he’s now known for a couple of decades.